fldc/cogs/README.md

 For example: `remote.API('192.168.11.5', 'password', '8765')`

 ## Questions/Issues:
 If you have any questions or issues, please open an issue on GitHub.
-Feel free to make a pull request if you want to add or fix something
+Feel free to make a pull request if you want to add or fix something.